juansalvatore/code-learning-resources/README.md

 This is a random list of resources (courses, websites, videos, apps, etc.) to keep learning about programming.

 ## General
-- [HackerRank](https://www.hackerrank.com) - Practice coding, prepare for interviews, and get hired
+- [HackerRank](https://www.hackerrank.com) - Practice coding, prepare for interviews, and get hired.

 - [CodeKata](http://codekata.com/) - Because experience is the only teacher.